-It may be worrisome to find your child touching their genitals for pleasure.
+It is very common to find parents worried about their son or daughter touching themselves a lot.
+Finding our child touching his or her genitals for pleasure can be shocking.
 Many parents think that masturbation is something that emerges during adolescence with hormonal and secondary sex characteristics such as erections for boys and menstruation for girls.
 However childhood masturbation, often called genital stimulation and touching, usually starts around 2 months of age but can sometimes start in utero.

 One of the main differences between childhood genital stimulation and adolescent and adult masturbation is that childhood genital stimulation often stops if the child becomes distracted.
 On average, children who touch their genitals generally do so two to four times per day for approximately 4-10 minutes.

 Reassuringly, genital stimulation is completely normal and a natural part of exploring one’s body.
 Statics reveal that more than 90% of boys and nearly 60% of girls touch themselves during their lives.

 At what age do children start touching their private parts?

 Children touch themselves differently at different ages.
 Some male infants touch their penis in utero.
 During the first year (0-12 months), some children stimulate their genital areas by rubbing between their thighs, rocking back and forth, or arching their back.
 Toddlers and preschoolers (1-4 years) may show their genitals to others or ask to see another child’s genitals, or publicly or privately touch their genitals.

 School age children (5-10 years) peak with genital touching around 5 years which then decreases until puberty.
 Normally children at this age will touch themselves in private.
 During adolescence (11-20 years), sex hormones increase erotic fantasies and masturbation, which may include pornography.